$P=W$ via $\mathcal{H}_2$: Introduction

-In fact, we work in a more general context of moduli spaces of stable parabolic Higgs bundles of arbitrary rank and degree for a generic stability condition, and prove the corresponding result in that context.
+As mentioned above, we work in a more general context of moduli spaces of stable parabolic Higgs bundles of arbitrary rank and degree for a generic stability condition, and prove the corresponding result in that context.
+In fact, it is essential for our proof to consider both parabolic and non-parabolic setups at once.

-The $P=W$ conjecture in the case of rank $2$ was already proved in \cite{cataldo2012topology}.
-The case when $C$ has genus $2$ was established in \cite{cataldo2022hitchin}.
+The $P=W$ conjecture in the case of rank $2$ was proved already in~\cite{cataldo2012topology}.
+The case when $C$ has genus $2$ was established in~\cite{cataldo2022hitchin}.
 While the present paper was in the final stages of preparation, we learned of a proof of $P=W$ by Maulik and Shen using a different approach, see \cite{maulik2022p}.
+Since then, a third proof has appeared, see~\cite{maulik2023}.
+We refer the interested reader to \cite{hoskins23} for a survey and comparison of these proofs.